obmarg/elk/docker/README.md

 docker-logstash-http-kibana
 ======

-This repository contains a Dockerfile for creating the obmarg/elk image.
+This folder contains a Dockerfile for creating the obmarg/elk image.

 This docker contains a built version of [ELk](https://github.com/obmarg/gae-logstash-http).
 It is intended to be used